Towards interpretable AI with quantum annealing feature selection: Discussion

 As shown in Fig.~\ref{fig:CC-corr}, while obtaining a quite disentangled correlation matrix, our model also learns representations that are commonly found in distinct image classes.
 For instance, classes representing animals may show a non-zero overlap since many of them are characterized by the same number of legs, similar color patterns or similar overall shape.
 Similarly, airplane images may be confused as ships or trucks because the overall shape of singular structures present in both classes is similar.
 In addition, we are assuming all the FMs that are selected belong to the subject of the classification.
 Rather, it may happen that a positive contribution to the gradient is obtained from a FM that is part of the background, and its selection is enforced through the quadratic term (it may be a geometrically independent vector with respect to those that contain information of the image subject).
 In this case, we can have distinct background-related FMs that are shared and activated within distinct image classes.
 Nevertheless, the feature characterization serves at this scope: understanding which filters are activated among distinct classes to further drive a more sophisticated training process that would take this into account.

-To benchmark the interpretability of the selected FMs, we evaluate the Average Drop $\%$ of the resulting CAMs.
-As shown in Tab.~\ref{tab:performance}, the quantum FS with $\mathbf{N_f=16}$ features achieves a lower Average Drop than full GradCAM and GradCAM++, confirming that QUBO-driven redundancy reduction yields more discriminative feature representations.
-Nevertheless, the Average Drop $\%$ is sensitive to the number of selected FMs and thus to the interplay parameter $\beta$ in the QUBO formulation from Eq.~\eqref{eq:QUBO_hamiltonian}, as it is observed in the results obtained in the $\mathbf{N_f}=512$ model, also presented in Tab.~\ref{tab:performance}.
+To quantitative benchmark the interpretability of the selected FMs, we evaluate the Average Drop $\%$ of the resulting CAMs.
+As shown in Tab.~\ref{tab:performance}, the quantum FS with $N_f=16$ features achieves a comparable Average Drop as full GradCAM and GradCAM++ and thus to the interplay parameter $\beta$ in the QUBO formulation from Eq.~\eqref{eq:QUBO_hamiltonian}, as it is observed in the results obtained in the $N_f=512$ model, also presented in Tab.~\ref{tab:performance}.
+Nevertheless, the Average Drop $\%$ metric is sensitive to the number of selected FMs and only measures the variation in model confidence when the regions considered most relevant are preserved while the remaining image content is masked.
+Consequently, a lower Average Drop $\%$ does not necessarily correspond to a more interpretable or faithful explanation.

+In our framework, the QUBO reformulation of the FS problem operates directly on the hidden representations learned by the model during training, selecting only those FMs that satisfy the imposed optimization constraints.
+Unlike standard Grad-CAM approaches, the selected FMs are not necessarily aggregated, allowing each representation to be analyzed individually.
+Moreover, the quadratic term enforcing mutual geometric orthogonality among FMs encourages the selection of diverse and non-redundant representations, which may also include information not strictly related to the main image subject.
+However, this formulation enables the disentanglement of information learned at different stages of the network, ultimately facilitating a more explicit characterization of the selected features.